 Albert E. French (1948 - 1972)

-Dr. Albert E. French became the sixth director and the first President of the College in April 1948.
+Dr. Albert E. French became the sixth director of the College in April 1948, and its first President in 1960.
 Along with his arrival came the name change of the College for the third time, it became the State University of New York Agricultural and Technical Institute.